carlos-afonso/COVID-19/README.md

-# Visualizing COVID-19 in New York City (NYC)
+# Visualizing COVID-19 in NYC

-<p style="font-size:75%;">(Updated on April 6, 2020, by <a href="https://www.linkedin.com/in/carlos-afonso-w" target="&#95;blank" rel="noopener">Carlos Afonso</a>, Data Scientist, New Yorker)</p>
+<p style="font-size:75%;">(Updated on April 6, 2020, by <a href="https://www.linkedin.com/in/carlos-afonso-w" target="&#95;blank" rel="noopener">Carlos Afonso</a>, Data Scientist in NYC)</p>

-Helping understand the COVID-19 situation here in NYC, with clear visualizations of the data provided by NYC Health.
+Data visualizations and explanations to help understand the evolution and current status of the Coronavirus Disease 2019 (COVID-19) here in New York City (NYC).

+All data presented here is from the New York City Department of Health (NYC Health).
+The data details and limitations are discussed below.

 ## Total Counts